Healthy Meal Prep Basics: A Step by Step Guide for Busy Individuals

 How to Choose Healthy Meal Prep Ideas

 Every week mix and match different Proteins, Fats, Carbs, and Vegetables.
-The possibilities are endless.
+The possibilities are endless, especially with all of the spices available to you.

 To determine your portion sizes, use the method detailed in How To Stop Counting Calories [1 Unique Thing To Do Instead]